ucreate3d/ucreate3d.github.io/_includes/copy/contact-header.md

 # Contact Us

-No matter how you want to reach us, we will be available and waiting for you!
-Don't be shy, send us your question.
+We are always excited to hear what you think about our products!
+Don't be shy, send us your questions and ideas.
+We're here to help.